 COLAS USA, a national leader in infrastructure construction and maintenance, has more than 5,500 employees working out of 50 offices throughout 25 states.
 Using a traditional approach to safety management, the organization has made year-over-year improvements.
 However, COLAS USA strives for excellence, especially in terms of safety performance, so in 2015 company leaders decided to drive for world-class performance.

 Jean Vidal, then-CEO of COLAS USA, led eight subsidiary companies to embark on a journey toward “Colas Goal Zero” – using the process Caterpillar Safety Services (CSS) developed to achieve a safety culture transformation and world-class results.
-Current CEO Thierry LeRoch continues to lead COLAS USA on this journey.
+Current CEO John Harrington continues to lead COLAS USA on this journey.

 Delta has embraced the philosophy and actions of the Colas Goal Zero Process.
 We have established a Delta Safety Steering Team, consisting of employees representing a cross-section of our company, including front-line employees, supervisors, and managers.
 Specific safety performance initiatives are developed and implemented through Continuous Improvement (CI) Teams under the guidance of the Delta Safety Steering Team.